ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

   years:  2016, 2018

-lastupdated: "2018-11-06"
+lastupdated: "2018-11-16"

 ---

 # IBM Cloud networking and infrastructure

 ## Virtual Routing and Forwarding (VRF)
 {{site.data.keyword.cloud}} accounts can also be configured as a VRF account.
-This provides similar functions to VLAN spanning, enabling automatic routing between subnet IP blocks.
+VRF accounts provide similar functions to VLAN spanning, enabling automatic routing between subnet IP blocks.
 All accounts with Direct-Link connections must be converted to, or created as, a VRF account.